DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Smoking: Smoking tobacco or being regularly exposed to secondhand smoke significantly increases your risk.

 - Obesity: Researchers have determined that obesity increases the probability that early-onset macular degeneration will progress and worsen.

 - Heart disease: High blood pressure or other cardiovascular problems are strongly correlated to macular degeneration.

 Diagnosis of AMD

-Over the age of 50, you should have an annual Eye Exam, and be sure to mention to your doctor if you’ve experienced any of the above symptoms.
+Over the age of 50, you should have an annual Eye Exam, and be sure to mention to your ophthalmologist or New York optometrist if you’ve experienced any of the above symptoms.
 Macular degeneration can only be verified by a comprehensive eye exam that includes at least some of the following: